andPetro14/Model-Predictive-Control-for-Space-Heating/README.md

 # Model-Predictive-Control-for-Space-Heating
-This repository provides the scripts to automatically develop and generate multi-zone thermal model for residential buildings from measured data.
+This repository provides the scripts to automatically develop and generate a multi-step ahead control framework with the option of tailoring the cost function.
+This repository works for HVAC, and any independent energy system within the building environment.